wp-plugins/chicory-recipe-ingredients/readme.txt

 = 1.2 =

-* Remove front page and other pages chicory button diplay.
+* Remove chicory button from front page and other pages.
-* Chicory button only diplay on single post.
+* Chicory button only display on single post.

 = 1.1 =